smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_function/Compute.md

 - "src_table": the name of the table containing information about the average embedding value (str)
 - "src_emb_col": the name of the column containing the embedding value (str)
 - "src_label_col": the name of the column containing the label (str)
-- "topk": the number of label to be provided (int, optional, default: 1)
+- "top_k": the number of label to be provided (int, optional, default: 1)
 - "result_col": the name of the column containing the similarity values (str, optional, default: 'similarity_result')

 __similarity Example__